bootstrapworld/curriculum/lessons/Early-Math/associative-property/langs/en-us/slides.md

 {layout="InvestigateC"}
 # The Associative Property & Mental Math

-Complete @printable-exercise{which-circles-make-the-math-easier.adoc}.
+Complete @printable-exercise{pages/which-circles-make-the-math-easier.adoc}.
 Examine each Circle of Evaluation and put a check mark by the one that results in a simpler computation.
 Then, evaluate the expression.
+The first problem is below.

 @image{images/assoc-mental-math.png}